 Recycling, better emissions and fuel economy are good for our wallets and good for the planet.
 What Jaguar is doing differently is addressing other points on the supply chain to improve their carbon footprint as well.

 That means that your Jaguar vehicle’s emissions performance is only one piece of a larger puzzle that Jaguar takes at least as seriously as they take the performance of their vehicles.
 If you’re familiar with the brand, you know that’s saying something.
 If you’re not familiar with Jaguar, it’s time to get acquainted.
 Come to the Jaguar of Peabody showroom in Peabody, MA today.
-We’re close to Boston and Newton, and we’re proud to be one of the most respected Jaguar dealers in Massachusetts.
+We’re proud to be one of the most respected Jaguar dealers in Massachusetts.